 If you haven’t yet purchased your flooring, consider the advantages a bamboo floor offers.
 Besides the fact that it’s as attractive as any hardwood flooring, it’s also way harder than almost any hardwood you can think of.
 It’s also a greener alternative since bamboo is a grass that grows immeasurably faster than a replanted hardwood tree.
 (We’re talking about 4 years vs. decades!)

-Ambient Bamboo Floors is your number one source for top-quality bamboo flooring at the best prices you’ll find anywhere!
+Ambient Bamboo Floors is your number one source for affordable bamboo flooring with the best quality you’ll find anywhere!
 (We’re not kidding — do an internet search and see for yourself!)
 Plus, we use only premium raw materials like Moso bamboo, which is aged 5-7 years, and all of our bamboo is sourced from FSC-certified and well-managed forests.
 We have an A+ rating with the Better Business Bureau, so you can feel confident you’re dealing with a reputable and reliable company.
 We love our bamboo flooring, and we think — no we know — you will too!